Vishalpatidar545/Supply-Chain-Tracking-for-a-Single-Product-Type/README.md

 ## Project - Vision

-To build a transparent, tamper-proof system that enables all participants in the supply chain to verify the current state and custody of a product.
-The vision is to enhance trust and traceability without relying on centralized authorities.
+To develop a transparent, tamper-resistant, and decentralized system that empowers all stakeholders in the supply chain to independently verify the status, location, and custody of products at any point.
+The system aims to enhance trust, ensure end-to-end traceability, and eliminate dependency on centralized intermediaries by leveraging secure and verifiable technologies.

 ## Key Features